 Almost exclusively produced in China and Formosa (Taiwan), Oolong teas fall between the non-oxidized green teas and the fully oxidized black teas.
 They are processed to be full-bodied teas, and are therefore made from larger, more mature leaves.

-Immediately upon plucking, the leaves are spread out in direct sunlight to wither for about 30-40 minutes.
-Withering reduces the moisture content and softens the leaves.
-The leaves are then put into bamboo baskets and shaken briskly to bruise the leaf edges and “jump start” the oxidative process.
 In the next step, the leaves are spread out in the shade (outside, or indoors) to dry for about 6-8 hours.
 The process of shaking and spreading of the leaves is repeated numerous times.
 The bruised leaf edges begin to turn red through the oxidation process while the centers of the leaves remain green.